CacheGuard-OS

 WebMail from

-ftp://172.18.2.1/DF/WebMail on a daily basis, you can use the following command:
+ftp://172.18.2.1/DF/WebMail on a daily basis, use the following commands:

 - password file add ftp 172.18.2.1 john